Optimal control theory and advanced optimality conditions for a diffuse interface model of tumor growth: Introduction

 subject to the control constraint

-for box-restrictions $a,b\in L^2(L^2)$ and the state system (CHB).
-Here, $\upalpha_0,\upalpha_1$ and $\kappa$ are nonnegative constants.
-The optimal control problem can be interpreted as the search for a strategy how to supply a medication based on cytotoxic drugs such that \begin{itemize} \itemi a desired evolution $\varphi_d$ of the tumor cells is realized as good as possible; \itemii a therapeutic target (expressed by the final distribution $\varphi_f$) is achieved in the best possible way; \itemiii the amount of supplied drugs does not cause harm to the patient (expressed by both the control constraint and the last term in the cost functional). \end{itemize} The ratio between the parameters $\upalpha_0$, $\upalpha_1$ and $\kappa$ can be adjusted according to the importance of the individual therapeutic targets.\\[1ex] In the case when $\h(-1)=0$, the term $-u\h(\varphi)$ models the elimination of tumor cells by a supply of cytotoxic drugs represented by the control $u$.
+for box-restrictions $\bar{a},\bar{b}\in L^2(L^2)$ and the state system \eqref{EQ:CHB}.
+Here, $\upalpha_0,\upalpha_1$ and $\kappa$ are nonnegative constants. \\[1ex] The optimal control problem can be interpreted as the search for a strategy how to supply a medication such that a desired evolution $\varphi_d$ and a therapeutic target $\varphi_f$ are achieved in the best possible way without causing harm to the patient (expressed by both the control constraint and the last term in the cost functional).
+The ratio between the parameters $\upalpha_0$, $\upalpha_1$ and $\kappa$ can be adjusted according to the importance of the individual therapeutic targets.\\[1ex] In the case when $\h(-1)=0$, the term $-u\h(\varphi)$ models the elimination of tumor cells by a supply of cytotoxic drugs represented by the control $u$.
 This specific control term has been investigated in \cite{EbenbeckKnopf} and also in \cite{GarckeLamRocca} where a simpler model was studied in which the influence of the velocity $\v$ is neglected. \blk However, in some situations it may be more reasonable to control, for instance, the evolution at the interface and one has to use a different form for $\h(\cdot)$, see Remark \ref{REM:PSI_H} below.
-Therefore, we allow $\h(\cdot)$ to be rather general. \\[1ex] \textbf{Summary of our main results.} In Section 3, we prove the existence of a control-to-state operator that maps any admissible control $u\in\U$ onto a corresponding unique strong solution of the state equation (CHB).
+Therefore, we allow $\h(\cdot)$ to be rather general. \\[1ex] \textbf{Summary of our main results.} In Section 3, we prove the existence of a control-to-state operator that maps any admissible control $u\in\U$ onto a corresponding unique strong solution of the state equation \eqref{EQ:CHB}.
 Furthermore, we show that this control-to-state operator is Lipschitz-continuous, Fréchet differentiable and satisfies a weak compactness property.
 In particular, we establish the fundamental requirements for calculus of variations. \\[1ex] In Section 4, we investigate the adjoint system.
 Its solution, that is called the adjoint state or the costate, is an important tool in optimal control theory as it provides a better description of optimality conditions.
 We prove the existence of a control-to-costate operator which maps any admissible control onto its corresponding adjoint state.
 Then, we show that this control-to-costate operator is Lipschitz continuous and Fréchet differentiable. \\[1ex] Eventually, in Section 5, we investigate the above optimal control problem.
 First, we show that there exists at least one globally optimal solution.
 After that, we establish first-order necessary conditions for local optimality.
 These conditions are of great importance for possible numerical implementations as they provide the foundation for many computational optimization methods.
 We also present a second-order sufficient condition for strict local optimality, a globality criterion for critical controls and a uniqueness result for the optimal control on small time intervals. \\[1ex] \textbf{Comparison with the results established in \cite{EbenbeckKnopf}.} We want to outline the main features and novelties of our work, especially compared to the results in \cite{EbenbeckKnopf}.
 The main difference lies in the equation for the nutrient concentration.
 In \cite{EbenbeckKnopf} the equation